shawntabrizi/rust-state-machine/src/22/template/README.md

 ### Trait Functions

-We can extend our previous example to show what trait inheritance does with functions
+We can extend our previous example to show what trait inheritance does with functions:

 ```rust
 pub trait GetName {